ahmettancisoy/chat-app/README.md

 - Socket.io

 ## Installation
-To run this application on your machine, you need to have Node.js and MongoDB installed.
+> 🚧 To run this application on your machine, you need to have [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com) installed.
 Here are the steps:

 1. Clone this repository to your local machine using
 ```